DinoDevs/HAS-PBBANS/README.md

 ## ☰ Before we start:

 [Better Battlelog](https://getbblog.com/) is a blrowser addon for the webpage [Battlelog](http://battlelog.battlefield.com) which is a Web-UI for Battlefield games like Battlefield 3, Battlefield 4 and Battlefield Hardline.
-This project is a plugin that it is loaded within that addon (Better Battlelog) improving Battlefield 4 Web-UI.
+This project is a plugin that it is loaded within that addon (Better Battlelog) improving Battlefield 3, Battlefield 4 and Battlefield Hardline Web-UI.

 ## ☰ About :